Taldrain/bandcamp-album-cover-led/README.md

   - update the `extension/manifest.json` file with the IP of the host, in the `permissions` section.
-  - update the `extensions/index.js` file and update the `API_URL` with the same IP, with the port
+  - update the `extensions/index.js` file and update the `API_URL` with the same IP, and the port

 To load the extension on Firefox, open `about:debugging`, then `This Firefox` and `Load Temporary Add-on...` and select the `extension/manifest.json` file.